 If you haven’t done so already, be sure to visit your doctor or local pharmacy and ask about getting a flu shot.
 While not all people with disabilities are at a high risk for getting the flu or experiencing complications from it, it’s a good idea to protect yourself.
 You can do this by taking the influenza vaccine and taking everyday precautions, such as washing your hands frequently and keeping away from people who are sick.
 This gives you the best chance to stay as healthy as possible during the seasonal flu season.

-According to Flu.gov, there are certain groups of disabled individuals who are at a higher risk for contracting the flu or experiencing complications.
+According to the CDC, there are certain groups of disabled individuals who are at a higher risk for contracting the influenza virus or experiencing complications.
 These individuals include:

 - Those with limited mobility.